 Montgomery County Public Schools

-Montgomery County Public Schools (MCPS) now boasts the nation’s largest electric school fleet, celebrating 86 new electric buses, marking a significant move toward sustainability.
+Montgomery County Public Schools (MCPS) now boasts the nation’s largest electric school bus fleet, celebrating over 200 new electric buses, marking a significant move toward sustainability.
 In partnership with Highland Electric Fleets, MCPS plans to replace 326 diesel buses with electric ones by 2025.
 This initiative aligns with Maryland’s Climate Solutions Now Act, mandating electric school bus purchases by 2025.
 The shift addresses environmental and health concerns, reducing greenhouse gas emissions by replacing 17,000 gallons of daily diesel fuel usage.
 The collaboration with Highland, using an innovative public-private partnership, emphasizes the feasibility and affordability of large-scale electric school bus adoption.

 “From the initial concept to rollout, Highland has been there every step of the way, answering questions…They’ve made a complicated process smooth and simple”